fukitman/bromite-systemless/README.md

 This module probably won't be updated with each Bromite update but I will try to keep it updated at least with major versions

 Donation to the app creators is found at bromite.org.
 Donation to me is [here](https://paypal.me/innonetlife)

+Any issues with Bromite itself should be filed with the Bromite team

+Issues with the module are filed [here](https://github.com/alexa-v2/magisk-module-installer)